MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/configure-replication-for-always-on-availability-groups-sql-server.md

 ##  <a name="step1"></a> 1.
 Configure the Database Publications and Subscriptions
  **Configure the distributor**

  The distribution database cannot be placed in an availability group with SQL Server 2012 and SQL Server 2014.
-Placing the distribution database into an availability group is supported with SQL 2016 and greater, except for distribution databases used in merge or peer to peer replication topologies.
+Placing the distribution database into an availability group is supported with SQL 2016 and greater, except for distribution databases used in merge, bidirectional, or peer-to-peer replication topologies.
 For more information, see [Configure distribution database in an availability group](../../../relational-databases/replication/configure-distribution-availability-group.md).

 1. Configure distribution at the distributor.
 If stored procedures are being used for configuration, run **sp_adddistributor**.
 Use the *\@password* parameter to identify the password that will be used when a remote publisher connects to the distributor.
 The password will also be needed at each remote publisher when the remote distributor is set up.